Comum/InfiniteScroll/README.md

     });
 ```

-NOTE: the `loadPageFunction` must be passed in option 1.
+NOTE: the `loadPageFunction` value must be passed in option 1.

 ### Option 2 using data attributes values